A Wet Christmas in Howth – Amharc Éireann: Eagrán 83

 What better way to spend Christmas Day in 1961 than water skiing in the freezing cold Irish Sea?

-With Howth Martello Tower just visible in the distance, Mr and Mrs Carr brave the cold waters at Balscadden Bay as onlookers, in awe of this chilly Christmas tradition, cheer them on.
-The traditional Christmas swim continues still in Ireland today with dippers braving the chilly waters, often for charitable purposes, from one end of the country to the other.
+Mr and Mrs Carr brave the cold waters at Balscadden Bay as onlookers, in awe of this chilly Christmas tradition, cheer them on.
+Howth Martello Tower is just visible in the distance.
+This traditional Christmas swim continues still in Ireland today with dippers braving the chilly waters (often for charitable purposes) from one end of the country to the other.

 With kind permission of Gael Linn.